ringohoffman/Autoencoder/README.md

 # Autoencoder
-Autoencoder implemented in Julia using Flux
+Autoencoder implemented in Julia using <a href="https://github.com/malmaud/TensorFlow.jl">TensorFlow.jl</a>